kairos-io/kairos-docs/content/en/docs/Reference/configuration.md

   - /mnt/bind2
   # ephemeral mounts, can be read and modified, changed are discarded at reboot
   ephemeral_mounts:

+# The reset block configures what happens when reset is called
+reset:
+  # Reboot after reset
+  reboot: true
+  # Power off after reset
+  poweroff: true

+  # Override the grub entry name
+  grub-entry-name: Kairos

+  # if set to true it will format persistent partitions ('oem 'and 'persistent')
+  reset-persistent: true
+  reset-oem: false

+# The upgrade block configures what happens when upgrade is called
+upgrade:
+  # Reboot after upgrade
+  reboot: true
+  # Power off after upgrade
+  poweroff: true

+  # Override the grub entry name
+  grub-entry-name: Kairos

+  # if set to true upgrade command will upgrade recovery system instead
+  # of main active system
+  recovery: false

+  # Override image sizes for active/recovery
+  # Note that the active+passive images are stored in the state partition and
+  # the recovery in the recovery partition, so they should be big enough to accommodate te images sizes set below
+  # size in MiB
+  # During upgrade only the active or recovery image cna be resized as those are the ones that contain the upgrade
+  # passive image is the current system, and that its untouched during the upgrade
+  system:
+    size: 4096
+  recovery-system:
+    size: 5000

 k3s:
   # Additional env/args for k3s server instances